phillc73/resourcer/README.md

 ## About

+This package can be used to define team resources and assign them to projects.

+When resources are added, their overall available capacity is also defined.
+These resources may then be assigned to projects, with a specific allocated capacity.
+Resources may be added to multiple projects.

+Resources may be viewed, showing their available and unassigned capacity.
+Projects may also be viewed, showing which resources are assigned to them.

+Projects and resources may be searched by name.

+Install from GitHub

+# install.packages("devtools")
+devtools::install_github("phillc73/resourcer")
+library("resourcer")

-It's not even a package yet.
-Simply clone the repository, open resourcer.R script and load the functions.
-Examples/tests found at the bottom of the resourcer.R file and in the examples below.
+Examples/tests found in each R file and in the examples below.
+Manual pages and vignette still to be written.

 ## How to Use